 I’m a highly sensitive person who feels things easily, even if I don’t always understand what I’m feeling.
 Mostly it’s a gift to feel easily but sometimes it’s a challenge.
 I’m also an introvert who doesn’t want people to see all those emotions happening.
 It’s an interesting combo!

 There are times when tears want to come and I don’t want them to, but then when I have a chance, I will turn to my husband saying I think I just need to cry, even while I’m resisting it.

 He knows to remind me: it’s OK, let it move through, crying is fine, we can do this.
 And we do.
-It’s surprisingly short lived once I allow the tears.
+It’s surprisingly short-lived once I allow the tears.
+A few seconds actually.

 He’s a saint, I know.
 But this isn’t rocket science.
 We can all do this.
 My close friends and I do this for each other too.
 Just takes some practice, step by step.

 If it feels too big, I can imagine putting it all in a box, and I can pull out just one tiny piece at a time.
 Actually, if it feels too big, I just get someone I trust to be with me, by phone or in person.
 It somehow feels safer, like you’re still a part of humanity.
 (Sad movies and sad songs can help too.)

 The Amazing Gifts of Allowing Emotions (It’s Worth It!)

 One of the best gifts of allowing emotions, in addition to avoiding depression, is that when you feel the unpleasant ones, it’s easier to feel the joyful ones too.
 Shutting down emotions is not selective — it shuts down the bad and the good.

 One more plug for allowing emotions: it’s the key to connecting deeply with others.
 If you can feel and allow a little vulnerability, a whole world of fulfilling connection is possible.
 I’m pretty sure that if I didn’t allow those emotions to move through, I wouldn’t have such a deep connection with my husband and close friends.